rampion/rotations-twists-and-plaits/README.md

 -->

 However, ambiguity emerges when considering traversables with infinite middles.
-We can't compute the **parity** of the second half with respect to the first, so the computation freezes.
+We can't compute the parity of the second half with respect to the first, so the computation explodes.

 ```haskell ignore
 >>> limitHalf